MooersLab/MooersLab/README.md

 It was also slower because it utilizes a remote LLM.
 However, with a new M4 chip-based MacBook Pro, voice control does A very accurate dictation job.
 Compared to Voice In Plus, its lag time seems to be a bit longer.
-Voice control Will operate anywhere where you can put a cursor.
+Voice control will operate anywhere you can put a cursor.
 I did have it working for a while inside of Emacs, but then some package I introduced seems to have started interfering with it.

 **Talon Voice** supports all three activities, but speech-to-text accuracy needs to catch up to Voice Typing and Voice In Plus in my experience.
-I am currently using Talon Voice for the last two activities.
+I have been using Talon Voice for the last two activities.
 I plan to increase my use of Talon Voice for dictation.

 The **Talon Voice** software is designed to be used by non-coders.